Royal Yachting Association: British Sailing Team

 The RYA manages the British Sailing Team (BST), from which Team GB's Olympic sailing team is selected.
 Training and infrastructure is provided by the RYA, while central funding is through bodies such as The National Lottery.
-The British Sailing team is the most successful Olympic sailing team in the world, and sailing is the only sport in which Great Britain leads the on the Olympic medal table.
+The British Sailing team is the most successful Olympic sailing team in the world, and sailing is the only sport in which Great Britain leads the Olympic medal table.

 Committees

 While the RYA Council is the RYA's senior policy-making body in boating matters, responsibility for the Association's different activities and areas of interest is delegated to a number of policy committees.

 The main function of the policy committees and sub-committees is to agree and oversee the implementation of RYA policy in their respective areas.
-Responsibility for day-to-day management of each area rests with the RYA's professional staff, with the relevant departmental manager acting as secretary to his or her committee.
+Responsibility for day-to-day management of each area rests with the RYA's professional staff, with the relevant departmental manager acting as secretary to their committee.

-Powerboat Racing
+Powerboat racing

 The RYA announced in August 2018 that they would no longer act as the national authority for powerboat racing in the United Kingdom.

 Financial, safety, and reputational challenges were the reasons given for the decision alongside the fact that the Powerboat Racing office had only issued 92 adult and 18 junior licences in 2018.